bkieft-usa/jgi_integration/docs/analysis_parameters_explained.md

   **keep_negative**

   If true, includes both positive and negative correlations above the absolute threshold.
-If false, only positive correlations are included.
+If false (default), only positive correlations are included.

-## 3. Network Analysis
+## 4. Network Analysis

 ### Options:

   **network_mode**

+  Determines the architecture of the network by categorizing edges and selecting only subsets based on dataset type.

+  #### Parameters:

   * _bipartite_ \[default\]

     Constructs a network only between features from different datasets (e.g., transcript and metabolite node edges)